 Can I attend a Russian Ballet?

-If you are interested in attending a Russian ballet, you have free time available during the evenings on Days 6 and 7.
+If you are interested in attending a Russian ballet, you have free time available during the evenings on Days 6 and 7 of your tour.
 We recommend either the Marinsky (Kirov) Ballet or the State Hermitage Theatre of Classical Russian Ballet, one of the best Chamber Ballets in Russia.
 Please note: The Marinsky and Hermitage Theatre do not perform on a daily basis and are also closed during certain times of the year.
 You can find performance schedules and purchase tickets for both ballets online.

 Will this tour include Moscow?

-For flight reservations contact:
+For Flight Reservations contact: